 Since 2015, Canvest has implemented the QHSE Management System, with responsibility cascading through the organisation under the supervision of our Vice President of Safety and Environment Department.
-To ensure the quality and safety of our daily operations and other services, the QHSE Management Manual has been developed in alignment with ISO 9001 Quality Management System (equivalent to GB/T19001), ISO 14001 Environmental Management Systems (equivalent to GB/T24001) and ISO 45001 Occupational Health and Safety Management System (equivalent to GB/T45001).
+To ensure the quality and safety of our daily operations and other services, the QHSE Management Manual has been developed in alignment with ISO 9001 Quality Management System (equivalent to GB/T19001), ISO 14001 Environmental Management System (equivalent to GB/T45001) and ISO 45001 Occupational Health and Safety Management System (equivalent to GB/T45001).
 Under this manual, the Group is dedicated to continuous improvement in quality services, environmental management, and occupational health and safety management.

-The QHSE Management System is applied to all employees and technicians of the Group, ensuring compliance with environmental regulations.
-It provide guidance on monitoring environmental performance, identifies activities and services with significant environmental impacts, mandates the retention of environmental performance records, and requires training and staff awareness of environmental issues.
-The QHSE Management System has undergone external audits to ensure compliance with the requirements of ISO 9001, ISO 14001, and ISO 45001.
+The QHSE Management System is applied to all employees and technicians of the Group, ensuring compliance with relevant quality, health and safety, and environmental regulations.
+It provides a structured framework for monitoring overall performance, identifying activities and services with significant QHSE impacts, maintaining performance records, and promoting staff training and awareness.
+The system has also undergone external audits to ensure full compliance with the requirements of ISO 9001, ISO 14001, and ISO 45001.

-By establishing this system, the Group enhances its reputation and competitiveness by assuring stakeholders of excellence in environmental management and occupational health and safety.
+By establishing this system, the Group enhances its reputation and competitiveness by assuring stakeholders of excellence in environmental, occupational health and safety, and overall quality management.

 Canvest is committed to delivering quality services that prioritise environmental and social responsibility.
 All WTE plants are required to commence certification processes for ISO 9001, ISO 14001, and ISO 45001 management systems within six months of formal operation commencement, with completion expected within one year.
-Canvest Yuezhan and Canvest SciWin has also obtained the ISO 9001, ISO 14001 and ISO 45001 certificates, ensuring the management systems of their affiliated projects.
-Notably, Canvest SciWin has attained ISO/IEC 20000 Information Technology - Service Management System and ISO/IEC 27001 Information Security, Cybersecurity and Privacy Protection - Information Security Management System (equivalent to GB/T 22080), further securing our information technology service management.
+Canvest Yuezhan has also obtained the ISO 9001, ISO 14001 and ISO 45001 certificates, ensuring the management systems of their affiliated projects.

-During the Reporting Period, all of the Group's eligible Operating WTE Projects, Canvest Yuezhan and Canvest SciWin were certified to ISO 9001, ISO 14001, and ISO 45001.
+During the Reporting Period, all of the Group's eligible Operating WTE Projects and Canvest Yuezhan were certified to ISO 9001, ISO 14001, and ISO 45001.